 Tips for picking a quality toy!

-Alternatively, you could simply just go to our store and find great quality handmade toys for your rabbit.
+Alternatively, you could simply just go to our store and find exceptional quality handmade toys for your rabbit.
 Yes, I am shamelessly plugging our business, but the fact is, it’s totally true.
-If you ever need help picking the right toy for your bunny, simply just contact us or simply chat with us through our live chat feature 🙂
+If you ever need help to pick the right toy for your bunny, simply just contact us or simply chat with us through our live chat feature 🙂

 Also if you have any tips on spotting a great rabbit toy or any suggestions, feel free to let us know.